mrismanaziz/Reforestation/README.md

-## Why do you never see elephants hiding in trees?
-Because they're so good at it.
+## I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.